UtrechtUniversity/getOldTweets-Airflow/README.md

 for the collection of historical tweets based on a search query.
 The method combines the package [getOldTweets3](https://github.com/Mottl/GetOldTweets3) with the [Twitter status lookup API](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-lookup.html).
-Airflow is used to make this into structured data pipelines.
+Airflow is used to programmatically author, schedule and monitor the collection process.

 The [Twitter Standard Search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html) searches against a sampling of recent Tweets published in the past 7 days.
 Therefore, this API is not very useful to collect historical tweets.
-The package getOldTweets3 is a webscraping package for Twitter that was developed to deal bypass this problem.
-The packages returns a selection of variables like "id", "permalink", "username", "to", "text", "date" in UTC, "retweets", "favorites", "mentions", "hashtags" and "geo".
+The package getOldTweets3 is a webscraping package for Twitter that was developed to solve this problem.
+The package can ce used to collect variables like "id", "permalink", "username", "to", "text", "date" in UTC, "retweets", "favorites", "mentions", "hashtags" and "geo".
 Unfortunately, not all relevant variables are returned and data can be a bit messy (broken urls).
 To collect the full set of variables, we can use the [Twitter status lookup API](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-lookup.html).
-This API is less restrictive compared to the [Twitter Standard Search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html).
-This project collectes the full set of variables after the getOldTweets3 scrape.
+This API is less restrictive compared to the [Twitter Standard Search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html), but requires a list of status identifiers as input.
+These identifiers are collected with getOldTweets and passed to the lookup API.
+The result is a complete set of information on every tweet collected.

 ![DAG Twitter](img/dag.png)

+The worksflow contains steps (Operators in Airflow).
+The first step is the collection of tweets with getOldTweets3 `get_old_tweets_*`.
+The result of getOldTweets is not always complete.
+Therefor, we run this step 3 times (See DAG file to change the number of runs.)
+The next step, `merge_get_old_tweets` , is used to find the unique status identifiers of the 3 runs.
+In the `lookkup_tweets`, each status identifier is passed to Twitter status lookup API and results are stored in the folder `lookup/`.
+To validate the completeness of the lookup process, the `validate_get_old_tweets` compares the identifiers with the identifiers collected in the getOldTweets runs.

 ## Installation and preparation